How To Become a Chiropractor

 Networking strikes many students as something vague and poorly defined that they know they should do without being quite sure how.
 There are many ways to develop a professional network.
 For chiropractic students, one of the best is simply to take the initiative to call local chiropractic offices.

 Explain that you are a student and would appreciate the opportunity to visit their office for a quick tour.
 While there, take notes about the practice’s policies, layout, procedures and so on.
-What you learn can guide you later when you set up a practice of your own.
-The relationships you build will flourish if you remember to send a thank you card to each office you visit – and perhaps a fruit basket!
+What you learn can guide you later if you set up a practice of your own.

 • Attention to detail: Chiropractors must be observant when interacting with patients.
 Often, patients’ posture or behavior is just as informative as what they say.
 For instance, a chiropractor might notice that a patient with shoulder pain yawns frequently.
 This can tell the chiropractor that the patient’s pain might be interfering with sleep and that the patient may benefit from recommendations for improving sleep quality.
 Posture can also be an indication of what needs adjusting.